armin20/WEB222-Final-Project/README.md

 # WEB222-Final-Assessment

-This is the final project source code for web programming course.
+This is the final project source code for the web programming course.

-Wild life web pplication with search bar and form.
+Wildlife web application with search bar and form.
+The search bar works with a javascript function that whenever the user clicked on it, the icon is changed and becomes disabled.
+After the searching is done it again it changes back to the default icon.
 The form has custom validation with JavaScript.

-Updates:
-Some comments deleted.
+Minor Updates: Some comments were deleted.